cozy/cozy-stack/docs/files.md

 be restored.
 Or, after some time, it will be removed from the trash and permanently destroyed.

-The file `hidden` attribute will be set to true.
+The file `trashed` attribute will be set to true.

 ### GET /files/trash